SomthingOfDynamite/The_Blind_Quest/README.md

 ###########################################################

 Things to note:
-* i dont recomend typing super fast.
+* i dont recommend typing super fast.

 * it is recomended to save the game offten. there is no auto saving (exept at faze 3 of the final boss after beating him)